Salemi: Traditions and festivals

-St. Nicholas of Bari
+Saint Nicholas of Bari

 Legend has it that to cope with the plague that destroyed Salemi in 1270, the people Salemi began asking the Church for a patron saint.
 For these reasons, in 1290 the people made a formal request to Pope Nicholas IV, and the Church decided that the inhabitants should choose their protector.
 So they chose to draw names from a can, containing the name of all the saints, in order to choose the patron saint of Salemi.
-The first extraction was the name of St. Nicholas of Bari.
-Not finding any link, they opted for a second extraction after which he was again St. Nicholas.
+The first extraction was the name of Saint Nicholas of Bari.
+Not finding any link, they opted for a second extraction after which he was again Saint Nicholas.
 The extraction was performed again and "miraculously" confirmed for the third time.
 In his honor, he devoted himself a fair.
-It is said, also, that through the intercession of the saint together with Our Lady, St. Francis in San Biagio and the town of Salemi was saved from cholera that God wanted scagliarvi in the course of 1740.
+It is said, also, that through the intercession of the saint together with Our Lady, Saint Francis in San Biagio and the town of Salemi was saved from cholera that God wanted scagliarvi in the course of 1740.
 In the central Freedom Square a statue was erected to thank the saint for having protected the city from the earthquake of 1794.

-In 1987, on the occasion of the ninth centenary of the transfer of the relics of the saint from Myra (Turkey) in Bari, during a pilgrimage of Salemi in Bari, after S. Mass celebrated by the city's assistant pastor Don Giuseppe Maniscalco on the tomb of St. Nicholas, patron as a gift to the inhabitants offered a scented oil and a few drops on the marble of the tomb was completely absorbed, stirring devout awe among onlookers.
+In 1987, on the occasion of the ninth centenary of the transfer of the relics of the saint from Myra (Turkey) in Bari, during a pilgrimage of Salemi in Bari, after S. Mass celebrated by the city's assistant pastor Don Giuseppe Maniscalco on the tomb of Saint Nicholas, patron as a gift to the inhabitants offered a scented oil and a few drops on the marble of the tomb was completely absorbed, stirring devout awe among onlookers.
 Quell'ampolla is kept in the treasury of the Basilica of Bari as a sign of reverence to the saint who continues to exist after seven centuries after its proclamation as Patron of Salemi.